cadebrown/ezc/docs/README.md

     Copy to clipboard
 </button>

-This installs a prebuilt released version of EZC in a folder called `ezc` in your home folder.
+This installs a prebuilt released version of EZC in a folder called `.ezc` in your home folder.
 However, you don't need to be there to run it.

 From anywhere, type `ezcc --help` to view help

-To get back to the install directory, run `cd ~/ezc/`
+To get back to the install directory, run `cd ~/.ezc/`

 ### Global (requires sudo/admin account)